 My scholarship is motivated by an intense curiosity concerning 1) the relationship between medicalized and artistic representations of the body, and 2) how the human body functions as a kind of litmus test for assessing divergent disciplinary values and epistemologies.

-I am currently working on a book-length monograph, tentatively entitled Aging, Population, and the Nineteenth-Century Literary Imagination.
-This work explores how the “invention” of population in the early 19th century impacted broader cultural conceptualizations of older age—not only over the course of the 19th century, but also in our own historical moment as well.
+Building on my postdoctoral work at the University of Iowa’s Obermann Centre, my first book-length monograph, The Aesthetics of Senescence: Aging, Population, and the Nineteenth-Century British Novel (SUNY, 2020), explores how the “invention” of population in the early 19th century impacted broader cultural conceptualizations of older age—not only over the course of the 19th century, but also in our own historical moment as well.

 I am also engaged in other research initiatives scheduled for publication, including: